-5 of the most useful shops
+5 of the most useful shops in London

 Not the biggest shop, but they have certainly found a gap in the market for retailing beautifully well-designed objects that have utility in the home and also work perfectly as gifts.
 Items for sale include crafted chopping boards, oven gloves, soaps, tea towels, brushes, ceramics and stationery items.

 One of the first shops to open in the regenerating Redchurch Street, this store sells timeless functional products for everyday life, sourced from specialist makers around the world.
 Their goods are a range of hardware household items, celebrating simple utility in design.